mattkram/planingfsi/README.md

 Since this is my first open-source release, the next few releases on PyPi should not be used for production.
 I will release version 1.0.0 once I feel that I have sufficiently cleaned up and documented the code.

-## Summary ##
 ## Summary

 PlaningFSI is a scientific Python program use to calculate the steady-state response of 2-d marine structures subject to planing flow with consideration for Fluid-Structure Interaction (FSI) as well as rigid body motion.
-It was oiginally written in 2012-2013 to support my Ph.D. research and has recently (2018) been updated and released as open source.
+It was originally written in 2012-2013 to support my Ph.D. research and has recently (2018) been updated and released as open source.

 ## Required Python version